Skip to main content

 D

-Blooms June through July in zones 3–8.
-Individual spikes remain in flower for 3–4 weeks.
-Plants rarely rebloom after the first flush but self-seeding seedlings fill in around established clumps, maintaining a naturalized colony.
-Plants that are cut back after flowering sometimes produce shorter secondary spikes later in summer.
+Slender one-sided racemes of small pale yellow to cream tubular flowers 0.75-1 inch (2-2.5 cm) long, June-July across a 3-4 week bloom window.
+Individual spikes hold flowers for 3-4 weeks, opening from the base upward.
+Plants rarely rebloom after the first flush but self-seeding seedlings fill in around established clumps to maintain a naturalized colony.
+Plants cut back after flowering sometimes produce shorter secondary spikes later in summer.

 Detailed Descriptions